grafana/grafana-plugin-examples/examples/app-with-rbac/README.md

 ```

 > Note that the `WithSearchByPrefix` option is specified here to avoid querying the authorization server every time we want to check a different action.
+> The `WithCache` option allows you to override the library's internal cache with you own or with different settings.
+The default expiry time is 5 minutes.

 Enforcing access control can then be done with the client as follow: